giannis84/platform-go-challenge/README.md

 - **Assets** — these are platform entities like Charts, Insights, and Audiences.
 They're seeded into an in-memory store when the app starts up.
 Think of them as the "catalog" of things a user can favourite.
 - **Favourites** — a user picks an asset they like and optionally adds a personal description.
 When you fetch a user's favourites, each one comes back enriched with its full asset data.

+### Convention to simplify the demonstration of this project

+The task assumes that the assets are stored in a pre-existing database table: assets(asset_id PK, asset_type, data JSONB)

+The user picks favourites in the dashboard and they are related in the database: favourites(user_id, asset_id, description, PK(user_id, asset_id))

+Setting up a pre-existing assets table every time the Favourites Service runs would render the demonstartion of this project much more complex.
+To make things as simple as possible for the demonstration, I omit this step and let the POST operation add an asset and also mark it as favourite for the user.

 ## API

 Every request needs a JWT token in the `Authorization: Bearer <token>` header.
 The user ID is pulled from the token's `sub` claim — there's no user ID in the URL.